microsoft/ApplicationInsights-dotnet/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 * List of [NuGet packages](https://github.com/microsoft/ApplicationInsights-dotnet#nuget-packages) and version that you are using:
-* Runtime version (e.g. net461, net48, netcoreapp2.1, netcoreapp3.1, you can find this information from the `*.csproj` file):
+* Runtime version (e.g. net461, net48, netcoreapp2.1, netcoreapp3.1, etc. You can find this information from the `*.csproj` file):
-* Application type (Console/ASP.NET/ASP.NET Core):
-* Hosting environment (e.g. Windows Server 2016 + IIS, Ubuntu 20.04 LTS self-hosted, Azure WebApp):
+* Hosting environment (e.g. Azure Web App, App Service on Linux, Windows, Ubuntu, etc.):

-**Steps to reproduce.**
-Describe exactly how to reproduce the error.
-Include a code sample if applicable.

-**What is the expected behavior?**

-**What is the actual behavior?**
+### Describe the bug

+A clear and concise description of what the bug is.

+### To Reproduce

+Create a self-contained project using the template of your choice, apply the minimum required code to result in the issue you're observing.

+We will close this issue if:

+* The repro project you share with us is complex.
+We can't investigate custom projects, so don't point us to such, please.
+* If we will not be able to repro the behavior you're reporting